rescript-association/reanalyze/EXCEPTION.md

+## Exception analysis

+The exception analysis is designed to keep track staically of the exceptions that might be raised at runtime.
+It works by issuing warning and recognizing annotations.
+Warnings are issued whenever an exception is raised and not immediately caught.
+Annotations are used to push warning from he local point where the exception is raised, to the outside context: callers of the current function.
+Nested functions need to be annotated separately.

+Instructions on how to run the exception analysis using the `-exception` and `-exception-cmt` command-line arguments are contained in the general [README.md](README.md).

-The exception analysis reports a warning any time an exception is raised, and not caught:
+Here's an example, where the analysis reports a warning any time an exception is raised, and not caught:

 ```reason
 let raises = () => raise(Not_found);